JcmniaCS/TryHackMe/Skynet/README.md

 exit<br />
 cat important.txt<br />
 SCREENSHOT13<br />
 Oooh!
 An interesting find...
 It looks like a directory on the webserver.
-It's probably the answer to our second question!</p>
+It's probably the answer to our second question!
 Question 2:<br />
 **What is the hidden directory?** /45kra24zxs28v3yd <br />
 Question 3:<br />
 **What is the vulnerability called when you can include a remote file for malicious purposes?** Remote File Inclusion <br />
 The answer was Remote File Inclusion but we found an exploit for Remote File Execution...
 Maybe more than one exploit?<br />
-<p>Let's try to exploit the vulnerability we found with the exploit CVE-2017-7692. <br />
+Let's try to exploit the vulnerability we found with the exploit CVE-2017-7692. <br />
 The exploit I will be using for this can be located here: https://legalhackers.com/advisories/SquirrelMail-Exploit-Remote-Code-Exec-CVE-2017-7692-Vuln.html <br />
 Firstly I download the exploit and save it as exploit.sh in my /root directory (THM AttackBox Default Terminal Directory).
 We need to change the permissions of the file BEFORE executing it.<br />
 chmod +x exploit.sh<br />